danvuk567/SP500-Stock-Analysis/Power_BI-Equity-Data-Model-Development/readme.md

 # Power BI Equity Data Model Development

 Before bringing in any data source in to Power BI to build a report, let's consolidate the data we need into a database view called *VW_Yahoo_Equity_Prices* to avoid bringing in unnecessary data.
 This is good practice when possibly dealing with large data sets and allows us to practice some data transformations in Power BI **Power Query**.
 We want to compare the stocks that have been active throughout the whole period in to avoid any performance bias.
-To do that, we'll define the view joining the GICS Industry Dimension table hierarchy tables to the Fact table *Yahoo_Equity_Prices* and filter out stocks that don't share the same min date of existing pricing data.
+To do that, we'll define the view joining the GICS Industry Dimension hierarchy tables to the Fact table *Yahoo_Equity_Prices* and filter out stocks that don't share the same min date of existing pricing data.

 ## *[Create-VW_Yahoo_Equity_Prices-View.sql](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Power_BI-Equity-Analysis/Create-VW_Yahoo_Equity_Prices-View.sql)*